 Throughout our lives the body sheds, on average, 100 to 150 hairs per-day during its natural growth-cycle, which is made up of three phases:

-- Telogen: the resting phase of the follicle during which the old hair is finally shed from the body.
-In this phase, anywhere from 100 to 150 hairs are shed during the course of each day.
+- Telogen: The resting phase of the follicle during which the old hair is finally shed from the body.

 Causes of hair loss

 Hair loss can be caused by a number of factors, including:

 - Hereditary hair loss (androgenic alopecia): This is a common form of hair loss in men, and sometimes in women.
 This is hereditary and can be inherited from one or both parents.
 While this type of hair loss is often referred to as male pattern baldness, it can occur in both males and females.
 Pattern hair loss is a more accurate term that can be applied to both men and women.

 - Health problems: Diseases that can cause hair loss include thyroid problems, scalp infections and lupus.
 Treatments for cancer such as radiation and chemotherapy can contribute to hair loss as well.

 - Stress: Physical stress can cause hair loss.
 Stressors can surgical trauma, high fever and chronic illness.

 - Hair Damage: Repeated hair damage from heat, chemicals or traction can cause breakage which leads to hair loss.
 Hair loss resulting from traction from braiding or putting hair in ponytails is called traction alopecia.